16 Jan 2020

 |Business area:||Industries and services|

 This loan contributes to climate change mitigation: 30%

-This loan has a positive effect on the Baltic Sea environment: 20%
+This loan has a positive effect on maritime environments: 20%

 The 7-year-maturity loan totalling EUR 50 million is the second provided for the modernisation and reconstruction of the iron production and related environmental technology in the company's steelworks in Raahe, Finland.
 The renewal of the technology will help bring the manufacturing process up to date with the latest environmental and technical standards.

 The previous loan of EUR 30 million was signed in 2009.